 Kampong Glam is also one of my favourite places in Singapore to hang out and bring visitors to.
 I used to work around this area and spent many days walking up and down these streets, so I will always be fond of it, no matter how much it’s gentrified or changed in recent years.
 I also love that it’s one of the first places that street art became hip.
-I’ve put together a bit of a guide to help you uncover these cool murals as you absorb the vibe and history that this place has to offer.
+The name Kampong Glam (Say ‘Gl-um’ and not glam like glamorous) stems from the Malay word Gelam a reference to the Gelam tree.

 Street art is ephemeral by nature so it’s always changing.
 I update when I can.

 - AUG 2019: Added Gelam Gallery and more works

 - SEP 2017: Added Vintage Camera Museum + Hotel NuVe

 - JUN 2017: Revamped overall layout | No Longer There: Records Lion

 - MAR 2017: Added Singapura Club | No Longer There: Merdandy